ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“The semi-annual performance review identified missed turnaround time (TAT) targets and triggered a capacity upgrade.”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See plain definition

-      **Example usage:**
-      *“A performance review of the pathogen genomics pipeline identified recurring pipeline failures and suboptimal mapping rates, leading to revalidation and infrastructure improvements as part of CAPA.”*

    .. raw:: html